cdlhub/documentation/FinancialModule.md

 ## Profiles

 Profiles are used throughout the Oasis framework and are meta-data definitions with their associated data types and rules.
 Profiles are used in the Financial Module to perform the elements of financial calculations used to calculate losses to (re)insurance policies.
-For anything other than the most simple policy which has a blanket deductible and limit, say, a Profile do not represent a policy structure on its own, but rather is to be used as a building block which can be combined with other building blocks to model a particular financial contract.
-In this way it is possible to model an unlimited range of structures with a limited number of Profiles.
+For anything other than the most simple policy which has a blanket deductible and limit, say, a profile do not represent a policy structure on its own, but rather is to be used as a building block which can be combined with other building blocks to model a particular financial contract.
+In this way it is possible to model an unlimited range of structures with a limited number of profiles.

 The FM Profiles form an extensible library of calculations defined within the fmcalc code that can be invoked by specifying a particular **calcrule_id** and providing the required data values such as deductible and limit, as described below.